automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Rhinorex.md

 # Rhinorex
-## Description: This duck-billed dinosaur had an unusually large nose.
+## This duck-billed dinosaur had an unusually large nose.